The Doors of Perception: Mescaline

 Mescaline is the principal active psychedelic agent of the peyote cactus, which has been used in Native American religious ceremonies for thousands of years.
 A German pharmacologist, Arthur Heffter, isolated the alkaloids in the peyote cactus in 1897.
 These included mescaline, which he showed through a combination of animal and self-experiments was the compound responsible for the psychoactive properties of the plant.
 In 1919, Ernst Späth, an Austrian chemist, synthesised the drug.
-Although personal accounts of taking the cactus had been written by psychologists such as Weir Mitchell in the US and Havelock Ellis in the UK during the 1890s, the German-American Heinrich Klüver was the first to systematically study its psychological effects in a small book called Mescal and Mechanisms of Hallucinations published in 1928.
+Although personal accounts of taking the cactus had been written by psychologists such as Weir Mitchell in the US and Havelock Ellis in the UK during the 1890s, the German-American Heinrich Klüver was the first to systematically study its psychological effects in a small book called Mescal: The 'Divine' Plant and Its Psychological Effects published in 1928.
 The book stated that the drug could be used to research the unconscious mind.

 A peyote cactus, from which mescaline is derived.

-In the 1930s, an American anthropologist Weston La Barre, published The Peyote Cult, the first study of the ritual use of peyote as an entheogen drug amongst the Huichol people of western Mexico.
+In the 1930s, American anthropologist Weston La Barre published The Peyote Cult, the first study of the ritual use of peyote as an entheogen drug amongst the Huichol people of western Mexico.
 La Barre noted that the Native American users of the cactus took it to obtain visions for prophecy, healing and inner strength.
 Most psychiatric research projects into the drug in the 1930s and early 1940s tended to look at the role of the drug in mimicking psychosis.
 In 1947 however, the US Navy undertook Project Chatter, which examined the potential for the drug as a truth revealing agent.
 In the early 1950s, when Huxley wrote his book, mescaline was still regarded as a research chemical rather than a drug and was listed in the Parke-Davis catalogue with no controls.
 Mescaline also played a paramount part in influencing the beat generation of poets and writers of the later 1940s to the early 1960s.
-Most notable, William S. Burroughs, Jack Kerouac, and Allen Ginsberg—all of whom were respected contemporary beat artists of their generation.
+Most notable in this regard were William S. Burroughs, Jack Kerouac, and Allen Ginsberg, all of whom were respected contemporary beat artists of their generation.
 Theirs and many other contemporary artists' works were heavily influenced by over-the-counter forms of mescaline during this time, due to its potency and attainability.

 Huxley had been interested in spiritual matters and had used alternative therapies for some time.
 In 1936 he told TS Eliot that he was starting to meditate, and he used other therapies too; the Alexander Technique and the Bates method of seeing had particular importance in guiding him through personal crises.
 In the late 1930s he had become interested in the spiritual teaching of Vedanta and in 1945 he published The Perennial Philosophy, which set out a philosophy that he believed was found amongst mystics of all religions.
 He had known for some time of visionary experience achieved by taking drugs in certain religions.